adepennart/dummy_for_git/readme.md

 #298da0d Fix issue #9
 #49a195e Fixes issue #10
 #dda71a1 Fix issue #7

+#if you are stuck in log view
+#pressing q will get you out
 ```

 Then change to the version of interest.
 Each version has a id, so copy the from one of the versions and sue the following command